LisaHackett97/fun-space-quiz/README.md

 - 395c6b
 - d33f49

-During development, i changed the main colours used, as the original colours were giving some contrast errors when checking with WAVE.
+During development, I changed the main colours used, as the original colours were giving some contrast errors when checking with WAVE.

 ![Final Colours Used](readme-assets/final-colours.png)

 #### Typography

 I plan to use Exo2 and Poppins fonts.
+This did not change during development as the fonts suited the site from a visual perspective.

 #### Images

 I plan to use landing page full background image, with buttons over-laid, an image for the game area with a planet type icon for each point in the game.
-There will also be a success image for when user finishes the game and a number of images for the lern more carousel.
+There will also be a success image for when user finishes the game and a number of images for the learn more carousel.

+- I decided not to use an image when user finishes the game, as the success pop up modal, worked better.
+It gave user further opyions to navigate on the site or replay.

 [Back to table of contents](#table-of-contents)